Published work that supports commercial coffee decisions

 Multi-Target Network Analysis

 6 coffee compounds predicted to interact with 10 protein targets across 4 disease pathways.
-Network pharmacology reveals coffee isn’t a single drug — it’s a multi-target therapeutic system.
+Network pharmacology reveals coffee acts on multiple biological targets simultaneously — not as a single compound with one effect.

 Read Paper ↓